epfl-ada/ada-2022-project-groupe53/README.md

-# Title: Bacteria at the world cup ! :scream:
+# Title: Disover your web instincts ! :mag:
 (to be confirmed depending on least related topics obtained by the data)

+## Data story
+to understand your web instincts, Check this out : add_site_here

 ## Abstract: :page_with_curl:
 The Way We Think Everything Is Connected Isn’t the Way Everything Is Connected.
 By exploring the Wikispeedia dataset, a human-computation game in which users are asked to navigate from a given source to a given target article, by only clicking Wikipedia links, we aim to derive people common sense when it comes to subject relations.